SiriusXM is buying Pandora in $3.5 billion deal

 SiriusXM (SIRI) has 36 million subscribers in North America.
 It was formed with the merger of the Sirius and XM satellite radio services in 2008.

-Pandora (P), founded in 2000, was a groundbreaking streaming music service.
-It has more than 70 million monthly active users.
+Pandora (P), a groundbreaking streaming music service founded in 2000, has more than 70 million active users.
+It faces intense competition from Spotify (SPOT), from music services offered by Apple (AAPL) and Amazon (AMZN), and from Jay-Z's Tidal, which is partly owned by Sprint (S).

+Pandora's ability to stay an independent company was very much in doubt.
+SiriusXM had already invested $480 million to buy 19% of Pandora's stock last year, and it was widely reported to be looking at a full purchase.

+"We believe there are significant opportunities to create value for both companies' stockholders by combining our complementary businesses," SiriusXM CEO Jim Meyer said in a statement.